davidldenton/apcd_to_omop/README.md

-OMOP Common Data Model / SQL Server DDL Scripts
+OMOP Common Data Model / SQL Server Scripts
 =================

 This folder contains the DDL for the OMOP CDM on SQL Server.